 6. Bunnies need a special diet (no, it’s not all carrots!).
 Approximately 80% of a bunny’s diet should be grass hay, such as timothy hay.
 Bunnies should eat a ball of hay approximately the size of themselves every day!

 Bunnies teeth are constantly growing, so they need to do a lot of chewing to keep their teeth healthy and not too long.
 10% of a bunny’s diet should be fresh veggies/ herbs.
 Approximately 5% can come from healthy pellets and 5% from healthy treats.

 There are a number of foods you should never feed your bunny including bread, rice, potatoes, biscuits, chocolate, candy, chips, avocado, apple seeds, onion, tomato plants, nuts, and seeds.
 Bunnies also need a steady supply of fresh water.

 Research, research, research before you bring bunny home.
 Know what you are getting into so you don’t end up being surprised or unhappy with your choice.
 There are many types of bunnies.
 There are differences in size, color, hair length, and ear type.
 Our bunny is one of the smaller varieties of bunny; he is a Holland Lop.

 Hi, my name is Asha.
-I am 30 years old.
-I am a nurse by profession.
-I am married to a wonderful man, have one sweet 2-year-old daughter, a baby on the way (due 11/5/18) and a lovable bunny named Caramel.
+I am 34-years-old and am a nurse by profession.
+Right now I am battling Breast Cancer.
+My husband and I have been married for 8 years and together we have a sweet seven-year-old daughter, a fun four-year-old son, and a lovable bunny named Caramel.
 I enjoy spending time with family, taking photographs, scrapbooking, hunting, fishing, cooking and gardening.